dandeviant/Daffman-File-Manager/README.md

 ## Extra Requirements:

 1. MySQL database for user profiling
-2. Bootstrap CSS framework for UI
+2. Bootstrap CSS framework for UI (config files in folder 'static').
+DO NOT TOUCH THAT FOLDER